saifullaj97/saifullaj97/README.md

 🔭 Right now, I'm neck-deep in ASIC Design, juggling Verilog, SystemVerilog, STA, and PnR intricacies.

 💬 Got burning questions about ASIC Design?
-I'm your person for all things Verilog, VHDL, STA, or PnR.
+I'm your person for all things Verilog, Logic Synthesis, STA, or PnR.

 💼 Whether you need guidance or have a cool project brewing, count me in!
 Plus, I'm on the lookout for new opportunities, eager to bring my expertise to the table.
 Give me a shout-out—I'm all ears and geared up to make a positive impact!